Indoor tanning: Other risks

-Addiction

-Addiction to indoor tanning has been recognized as a psychiatric disorder.
-The disorder is characterized as excessive indoor tanning that causes the subject personal distress; it has been associated with anxiety, eating disorders and smoking.
-The media has described the addiction as tanorexia.
-According to the Canadian Pediatric Society, "repeated UVR exposures, and the use of indoor tanning beds specifically, may have important systemic and behavioural consequences, including mood changes, compulsive disorders, pain and physical dependency."

 Regulation

+From 1997 several countries and US states had banned persons under 18 years old from indoor tanning.

 Australia

-Commercial tanning services are banned in all states, except the Northern Territory where no salons are in operation.
+Commercial tanning services are banned in all states, except the Northern Territory, where no salons are in operation.
 Private ownership of tanning beds is permitted.
+The commercial use of tanning beds was banned entirely in Australia in 2015.

 Brazil

 Brazil's National Health Surveillance Agency banned the use of tanning beds for cosmetic purposes in 2009, making that country the first to enact a ban.
 It followed a 2002 ban on minors using the beds.

 Canada

 Indoor tanning is prohibited for under-18s in British Columbia, Alberta, Manitoba, Saskatchewan, Ontario, Quebec, and Prince Edward Island; and for under-19s in New Brunswick, Nova Scotia, Newfoundland and Labrador, and the Northwest Territories.
 Health Canada recommends against the use of tanning equipment.

 European Union

-In 1997 France became the first country to ban minors from indoor tanning.
-Under-18s are similarly prohibited in Austria, Belgium, Germany, Ireland, Portugal, Spain, Poland and the United Kingdom.
+In 1997, France became the first country to ban minors from indoor tanning.
+Under-18s are similarly prohibited in Austria, Belgium, Germany, Ireland, Portugal, Spain, Norway, Poland and the United Kingdom.
 In addition, Ireland prohibits salons from offering "happy hour" discounts.
+Netherlands also forbid the usage of a tanning bed below the age of 18.